Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

     <img src="./media/Lab1%20-%20First%20Solution/CreateFolder.png" alt="Create Local Folder" height="95">

-1. Next, select the new folder and trigger the small `New File` icon left of the `New Folder` icon and call it `deploy.bicep`.
-This will be the folder you create the workload in.
+1. Then select the new folder and press the small `New File` button to the left of the previous `New Folder` button and name it `deploy.bicep`.
+This will be the folder where you create the workload.

     <img src="./media/Lab1%20-%20First%20Solution/NewFile.png" alt="Create template file" height="170">

 # Step 3 - Build solution

 Now, let's create the actual solution.
-In this first lab we will start with a small setup to get rolling.
+In this first lab, we will start with a small setup to get rolling.

 Fundamentally, we want you to deploy
 - A Resource Group
 - A Storage Account
 - A Key Vault
-- A Log Analytics workspace
+- A Log Analytics Workspace

 To set these up, please follow the following steps:

 1. Open the created workload file in `workload/deploy.bicep`

-1. As you will deploy a resource group, we first need to set the template scope to subscription.
+1. As you will deploy a resource group, we first need to set the template scope to `subscription`.
 To do so, add the following line on the top of the file

    ```bicep
    targetScope = 'subscription'